-26. RESIGNATIONS
+5. RESIGNATIONS

-- 26.1.
-Members of the Executive Committee may tender their resignation at any time. - 26.2.
-In the event that only one resignation occurs, the Executive Committee may canvas and appoint interested persons at the next Centre Executive Meeting to fill the vacant position until the next AGM. - 26.3.
+- 5.1.
+Members of the Executive Committee may tender their resignation at any time. - 5.2.
+In the event that only one resignation occurs, the Executive Committee may canvas and appoint interested persons at the next Centre Executive Meeting to fill the vacant position until the next AGM. - 5.3.
 In the event that more than one resignation occurs, nominations shall be called for the vacant positions.
 If more nominations are received than vacant positions, a Special General Meeting shall be conducted to consider the nominations and make the appointments.

-27. ORDER OF BUSINESS AT THE ANNUAL GENERAL MEETING
+6. ORDER OF BUSINESS AT THE ANNUAL GENERAL MEETING

-27.1.
+- 6.1.
 The order of business at the Annual General Meeting of the Centre shall be as follows:

-- Opening by the Chairperson Welcome any special guests.
+- Opening by the President-Welcome any special guests

-- Apologies (Secretary).
+- Apologies (Executive Officer)

-- Declaration of any Conflict of Interest.
+- Declaration of any Conflict of Interest

-- Confirmation of minutes of the previous Annual General Meeting.
+- Confirmation of minutes of the previous Annual General Meeting

-- Business arising.
+- Business arising

-- Chairperson's report.
+- · President's report

-- Treasurer's report.
+- Treasurer's report

-- Reports from all Executive Office Bearers.
+- Reports from all Executive Office Bearers

-- Election of Office Bearers.
+- Election of Office Bearers

 - Amendments to the Constitution and By-Laws, if any.

-- General Business.
+- General Business

-Note: All positions on the Executive Committee are declared vacant and nominations sought at the AGM.
+- Note: All positions on the Executive Committee are declared vacant and nominations sought at the

+AGM.
 Written nominations may have been sought prior to the AGM, this however, does not preclude nominations being accepted from the floor.

-27.2.
-Once the new Executive Committee has been duly elected, the proceedings for the remainder of the meeting shall continue to be conducted by the outgoing Chairperson for continuity and to enable sufficient time for the handover of information.
+6.2.
+Once the new Executive Committee has been duly elected, the proceedings for the remainder of the meeting shall continue to be conducted by the outgoing President for continuity and to enable sufficient time for the handover of information.

-28. ORDER OF BUSINESS AT MONTHLY MEETINGS
+7. ORDER OF BUSINESS AT MONTHLY MEETINGS

-- 28.1.
-The order of business at monthly meetings of the Executive Committee and Non-executive shall be as follows:
+- 7.1.
+The order of business at monthly meetings of the Executive Committee shall be as follows:

-- Opening by the Chairperson Welcome any special Guests.
+- Opening by the President Welcome any special Guests

-- Apologies (Secretary).
+- Apologies (Executive Officer)

-- Declaration of any Conflict of Interest.
+- Declaration of any Conflict of Interest

-- Previous Minutes Confirmation.
+- Previous Minutes Confirmation

-- Previous Minutes Outstanding Action Items.
+- Previous Minutes Outstanding Action Items

-- Correspondence (Secretary).
+- Correspondence (Executive Officer)

-- Reports all Executive Members.
+- Reports-all Executive Members

 - Progress motions, if any are on the table.

-- · General Business.
+- General Business

-- Review Actions to be undertaken (Action officer and timelines).
+- Review Actions to be undertaken (Action officer and timelines)

-- Next meeting.
+- Next meeting

-- · Meeting Closure.
+- Meeting Closure

-Note: Club delegates meetings are held every second month during the year.
+NOTE: Club delegates meeting are held every second month during the year.

-29. BUSINESS CONDUCTED WITH CLOSED OR OPEN DOORS
+8. BUSINESS CONDUCTED WITH CLOSED OR OPEN DOORS

-- 29.1.
-The business of the Executive Committee shall be conducted with open doors, except upon such occasions as the Executive Committee by resolution may otherwise decide, and which resolution may be moved without notice. - 29.2.
-Upon resolving to proceed with closed doors, the Chairperson shall direct all persons other than Executive Committee members to leave the meeting room. - 29.3.
+- 8.1.
+The business of the Executive Committee shall be conducted with open doors, except upon such occasions as the Executive Committee by resolution may otherwise decide, and which resolution may be moved without notice. - 8.2.
+Upon resolving to proceed with closed doors, the President shall direct all persons other than Executive Committee members to leave the meeting room. - 8.3.
 The business of the meeting shall proceed with closed doors until the Executive Committee decides by resolution to proceed with open doors, and which resolution may be moved without notice.

-30. OPEN VOTING
+9. OPEN VOTING

-- 30.1.
-Questions arising at a meeting of the Executive Committee shall be decided, in open voting, by a simple majority of Executive Committee members present. - 30.2.
-The Chairperson, or person chairing the meeting, is not permitted to vote on a motion before the Executive Committee unless that person has moved the motion under consideration. - 30.3.
-If the votes equally divided, the Chairperson or person chairing the meeting shall have the casting vote.
+- 9.1.
+Questions arising at a meeting of the Executive Committee shall be decided, in open voting, by a simple majority of Executive Committee members present. - 9.2.
+The President, or person chairing the meeting, is not permitted to vote on a motion before the Executive Committee unless that person has moved the motion under consideration. - 9.3.
+If the votes equally divided, the President or person chairing the meeting shall have the casting vote.

-31. AFFILIATED CLUB VOTING
+10. AFFILIATED CLUB VOTING

-- 31.1.
-A Club Delegate must vote as directed to do so by the affiliated club. - 31.2.
+- 10.1.
+A Club Delegate must vote as directed to do so by the affiliated club. - 10.2.
 A club delegate cannot also be a member of the Executive Committee.

-32. PROXY VOTING
+11. PROXY VOTING

-32.1.
+11.1.
 Refer to the MAC Constitution.

-33. COMMITTEE DECISIONS
+12. COMMITTEE DECISIONS